apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-linux/README.md

   * ORG_RUNNER_GROUP: Name of the GitHub Actions Runner Group.
 You can find it here: https://github.com/organizations/ORG_NAME/settings/actions/runner-groups
   * ORG_NAME: Name of the Organization
   * GCP_REGION: GCP Region where your Cloud Function is deployed
-  * GCP_PROJECT_ID: GCP Project Id where your Cloud Function is deployed
+  * GCP_PROJECT_ID: GCP Project ID where your Cloud Function is deployed

 * Run the container